 This is the secondary compliance document issued by the broker to the borrower when the borrower has agreed to make application for a loan or finance product.
 The document includes, facts about the borrower, their requirements and objectives, what the broker has used to determine a borrower’s ability to service a loan, the borrowers monthly income and expenses, the borrowers financial position, assets and liabilities, the information about the property being refinanced or purchased, the borrowers funding position, the criteria considered when making a lender and product recommendation, any known changes to the borrowers position that could impact on their ability to repay the loan, loan product information including fees and reason as to why it was selected, a summary of any commissions paid by the lender and to whom these are paid and details of the broker who has produced the compliance document.
 This signed document is held on a borrowers file for audit if requested by an authorized party.

 Conditional approval is usually the initial approval by a lender that they are agreeing in principle to lend the applicants money following an initial assessment of a loan application.
 Note: the lender will need to carry out further checks before they issue their final unconditional or formal approval.

 Cooling Off Period

-The cooling off period is usually an agreed time in between a purchase contract being signed and the contract becoming legally binding or unconditional.
-During this time, borrowers traditionally ensure that their finance is formally approved, carry out any pest and or building inspections and ensure that their conveyancer reads and agrees with the loan contact and any special conditions.
+The cooling-off period is usually an agreed time in between a purchase contract being signed and the contract becoming legally binding or unconditional.
+This allows borrowers to ensure that their finance is formally approved, carry out any pest and or building inspections and get their conveyancer to read/check the loan contract and any special conditions.